Skip to content Accessibility statement

 “We are continually striving to be strong in every aspect of teaching and learning.
 The student experience remains at the heart of everything we do.”

-Ten departments at York received top ten rankings in their subjects: Archaeology (old), Biology (old), Chemistry (old), English, History, History of Art (old), Management, Psychology, Social Policy and Social Work, and Theatre, Film, Television and Interactive Media.
+Ten departments at York received top ten rankings in their subjects: Archaeology (old), Biology (old), Chemistry (old), English, History, History of Art (old), Management, Department of Psychology (old), Social Policy and Social Work, and Theatre, Film, Television and Interactive Media.
 The University’s overall UK rank in the league remains unchanged this year at 22.

 The Times and Sunday Times Good University Guide 2020 is published on 22 September, 2019.